BattleBlock Theater: Gameplay

 In BattleBlock Theater, players control a prisoner as they are forced to play through deadly puzzle levels.
 Controls are simple, with the game largely consisting of running, jumping and punching.
 Levels are made up of various types of blocks, such as collapsing blocks, sticky walls, bouncy volcanic rocks and deadly spikes, and also feature hazards such as water and deadly creatures.

 The main mode in the game is Story Mode, which can be played solo or cooperatively with a second player.
 This mode can be played either in normal mode (with checkpoints) or insane mode (no checkpoints, meaning if the player dies, they have to restart the level).
 During cooperative play, players are able to work together to overcome obstacles, which includes throwing them across gaps, using their heads as platforms and helping each other get up ledges, although there is just as much opportunity of partner sabotage.
 Story mode consists of various worlds each with a set of levels.
 In order to progress to the next world, players need to collect gems (which can also be used to unlock new customizable parts) and complete a 'Finale' timed boss level.
-Players can also collect balls of yarn which they can use to bribe cat guards and unlock new weapons, from hand grenades to vacuum cleaners.
+Beating a "Finale" level not only unlocks the next chapter, but also unlocks a set of three bonus levels for the chapter you had just beaten known as "Encore" levels.
+These levels are optional.
+Whenever a level is beaten, the player can move onto the next level like normal, but can also skip the next level and go to the one after, meaning that not all main levels are required for beating a chapter.
+Players can also collect balls of yarn which they can use to bribe cat guards and unlock new weapons, such as hand grenades, vacuum cleaners, dart guns, and many more.
 Collecting all gems and the yarn in a fast time will get the player an A++ grade for the level, which yields two extra gems.
+Despite using a grading system, the lowest score you can get on any given level is a C, with the other scores being B, A, and A++.

 In some levels, players can also have a chance to get a golden hat, which pops up in a random location at a random time, and are each worth ten extra gems.
 However, when the player dies, the golden hat they are carrying will stay at the point they had died (or be destroyed, depending on where it lands) until the player picks it up again.

 Arena mode is a competitive mode for up to four players, which is played in teams of 2.
 There are several match types including: